-Michigan’s economic development agency prepares to cut jobs
+Michigan’s economic agency prepares to cut jobs

 Michigan’s economic development agency is preparing to eliminate jobs because of reduced revenue from the Legislature and a dispute with a Native American tribe over gaming proceeds the state receives in lieu of taxes.